Rapid Response Regulations Series #7: Required Activities (Part 3)

 (2) Develop mechanisms for gathering and exchanging information and data relating to potential dislocations, resources available, and the customization of layoff aversion or rapid response activities, to ensure the ability to provide rapid response services as early as possible

 This paragraph highlights the need for partnerships, both at the strategic and operational levels.
 Rapid Response operators must develop and maintain partnerships with a wide range of partners to ensure the capability to deliver needed solutions and resources to businesses, workers, and communities whenever the need arises.
-The proposal provides some examples of organizations with which to partner, but states and local areas should establish partnerships with those organizations that are necessary to ensure the successful functioning of their Rapid Response program:
+The regulation provides some examples of organizations with which to partner, but states and local areas should establish partnerships with those organizations that are necessary to ensure the successful functioning of their Rapid Response program:

 - 682.330(h)(1) discusses the use of these partnerships to conduct strategic planning and to ensure that assistance provided to companies, workers, and communities is comprehensive;

 - 682.330(h)(2) requires that the partnerships developed to support rapid response programs actively share information on resources available on a regular basis to ensure that the needs of businesses, workers, and communities will be met at the time they are needed.

 (i) Delivery of services to worker groups for which a petition for Trade Adjustment Assistance has been filed